onboarding-buddy/getting-started/typescript/README.md

-# Python SDK - Getting Started Instructions
+# Typescript SDK - Getting Started Instructions

-To get started calling the OnboardingBuddy API using our Python library hosted in <a href="https://pypi.org/project/onboarding-buddy-client/">PyPi</a>, please use the following instructions.
-These instructions assume the use of anaconda for your python virtual environment.
+To get started calling the OnboardingBuddy API using our Typescript library hosted in <a href="https://www.npmjs.com/org/onboardingbuddy">NPM</a>, please use the following instructions.

-## 1 Clone the repository and navigate to the python folder
+## 1 Clone the repository and navigate to the npx ts-node src/folder
 ```
 git clone https://github.com/onboarding-buddy/getting-started.git
 cd getting-started